Grupo0b1t/eye-of-shiva/README.md

 * `Eye of Shiva Setup.exe` to:
     - install the tool on your computer
 * It's recommended to create a shortcut on your desktop as it would be easier to run our tool.

+3. It's possible to download only the source code at [Source](https://github.com/Grupo0b1t/eye-of-shiva/tree/main/Eye%20of%20Shiva/Source)
+* On cmd: `python setup.py` for:
+    - installing the dependencies
+* On cmd: `python runAdmin.py` to:
+    - run the tool

 ## Description